BBC Television Shakespeare: Reception

 For Nancy Banks-Smith, in the Guardian, Mirren "missed some of Imogen's sparkle" but managed to "make the ridiculous marvellous" in difficult scenes such as the discovery of the headless body.
-Pennington stood out as being so powerful in both his jealousy and remorse that Posthumus' illogical plot almost made scene, but Hordern's Jupiter was not godlike enough.
+Pennington stood out as being so powerful in both his jealousy and remorse that Posthumus's illogical plot almost made scene, but Hordern's Jupiter was not godlike enough.
 Henry E. Jacobs, in Shakespeare on Film Newsletter, thought that the distinctions between the various 'worlds' of the play were too blurred into one "generalised eighteenth-century milieu".
 There were some negatives, such as the cutting of the battle and Iachimo's subsequent contrition, which leaves the character's change of heart unclear and unmotivated, and the many static painting-like scenes.
 But overall Moshinsky showed a strong understanding of characters, eliciting superb performances, including Bloom's uniquely subtle Queen, Johnson's realistic Cymbeline, Pennington avoiding too much excess, and Jesson a wonderful "mixture of fop, oaf, braggart".
 Lindsay and Mirren gave masterful performances, Lindsay avoiding the common portrayal of Iachimo as a "bored dilettante", instead a lascivious voyeur, and Mirren giving an intelligent Helen who remained noble but without the bland "paragon of virtue" approach of many 19th century performances of the role.
 In response to Jacobs, Peggy Muñoz Simonds argued that the production overall was "both convincing and moving" but raised concerns about the Jupiter scene.
 With the Jacobean imagery, it would have been unclear to audience members who Jupiter was, although the director included eagle imagery elsewhere in the production.
 "Moshinsky didn't even try" to convey the complex symbolism that Jupiter invoked for Shakespeare, including issues of rebirth and resurrection.